ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_7.rst

 - django_manage - support for Django releases older than 4.1 has been deprecated and will be removed in community.general 9.0.0 (https://github.com/ansible-collections/community.general/pull/5400).
 - django_manage - support for the commands ``cleanup``, ``syncdb`` and ``validate`` that have been deprecated in Django long time ago will be removed in community.general 9.0.0 (https://github.com/ansible-collections/community.general/pull/5400).
 - django_manage - the behavior of "creating the virtual environment when missing" is being deprecated and will be removed in community.general version 9.0.0 (https://github.com/ansible-collections/community.general/pull/5405).
-- lxc_container - the module will no longer make any effort to support Python 2 (https://github.com/ansible-collections/community.general/pull/5304).
 - newrelic_deployment - ``appname`` and ``environment`` are no longer valid options in the v2 API.
 They will be removed in community.general 7.0.0 (https://github.com/ansible-collections/community.general/pull/5341).

 Porting Guide for v7.0.0a1